deeplearning4j/deeplearning4j/README.md

 ## Support

-We are not supporting stackoverflow right now.
-GH issues with installation issues are also not the place to post anything other than bug reports.
-.
-Please come in to [gitter](https:://gitter.im/deepelearning4j/deeplearning4j)
+We are not supporting Stackoverflow right now.
+Github issues should be limited to bug reports.
+Please join the community on [Gitter](https:://gitter.im/deepelearning4j/deeplearning4j), where we field questions about how to install the software and work with neural nets.

 ## Installation
-To install Deeplearning4J, there are a couple approaches (briefly described below).
+To install Deeplearning4J, there are a couple approaches (briefly described on our [Quickstart](http://deeplearning4j.org/quickstart.html) and below).
 More information can be found on the [ND4J website](http://nd4j.org/getstarted.html) and [here](http://deeplearning4j.org/gettingstarted.html).

 #### Use Maven Central Repository